 The Dreyfus Model is one way of mitigating the Dunning-Kruger Effect in your workforce.
-The Dunning-Kruger Effect, named after psychologists David Dunning and Justin Kruger, is a cognitive bias in which unskilled individuals overestimate their own ability or knowledge in areas in which they have little to no experience.
+The Dunning-Kruger Effect, named after psychologists David Dunning and Justin Kruger, is a cognitive bias in which unskilled individuals overestimate their ability or knowledge in areas where they have little to no experience.
 Cognitive bias is a limitation in objective thinking that causes unfounded thoughts, opinions, and perceptions.
 The brain is hardwired to filter our understanding of our abilities through our own beliefs and experiences, which can be unreasonable or inaccurate.

 An unskilled person tends to make poor decisions based on incompetence and wrong conclusions.
-Their ineptness prevents them from recognizing their shortcomings, creating proficiency “blind spots”… Meaning, we don’t know what we don’t know.
+Their ineptness prevents them from recognizing their shortcomings, creating proficiency “blind spots,”… Meaning, we don’t know what we don’t know.
 Dunning and Kruger found that developing and improving upon an individual’s skill level helped them better recognize their limitations.

 How Can The Dreyfus Model Support Competency Development in an Organization?